 9. Personalized Email Marketing

 You can design your email marketing campaigns to take up new roles as part of your omnichannel program.
-Email marketing has for long been viewed as an ideal means of assisting to drive post-conversion revenue such as the adoption of ancillary products, upgrades, as well as in fostering repeat business from your clients.
+Email marketing has for long been viewed as an ideal means of assisting to drive post-conversion revenue such as the adoption of ancillary products, and upgrades, as well as in fostering repeat business from your clients.

 • Foster loyalty programs and encourage repeat business.